-As the senior scientist and director of the Food and Environment Program at the Union of Concerned Scientists, Ricardo Salvador works with citizens, scientists, economists, and politicians to transition our current food system into one that grows healthy foods while employing sustainable and socially equitable practices.
+As the senior scientist and director of the Food and Environment Program at the Union of Concerned Scientists, Ricardo Salvador has over four decades of experience working with citizens, scientists, economists, and politicians to transition our current food system into one that grows healthy foods while employing sustainable and socially equitable practices.

 Before coming to UCS, Dr. Salvador served as a program officer for food, health, and well-being with the W.K.
 Kellogg Foundation.
 In this capacity, he was responsible for conceptualizing and managing the Foundation’s food systems programming.
 He partnered with colleagues to create programs that addressed the connections between food and health, environment, economic development, sovereignty, and social justice.

 Prior to that, he was an associate professor of agronomy at Iowa State University.
 While at ISU, Dr. Salvador taught the first course in sustainable agriculture at a land-grant university, and his graduate students conducted some of the original academic research on community-supported agriculture.
 He also worked with students to establish ISU's student-operated organic farm, and with other faculty to develop the nation’s first sustainable agriculture graduate program in 2000; Dr. Salvador served as the program’s first chair.
 Dr. Salvador also worked as an extension agent with Texas A&M University.